manoj652/squeezeCNN/readme.md

 ![](https://raw.githubusercontent.com/cmusatyalab/openface/master/evaluation/lfw.nn4.small1.v1/roc.png)
 Previous image is a benchtest of the nn4 small model.

+Openface is a pretty robus API written in LUA and Python.
+However, what is of interest for us are the pre-trained models that they provide : specially the nn4 small model, which, compared to their original NN2 model, as described in the FaceNet paper, reduces by half the number of hyperparameters, thus the computation time, which is suitable for our application.
+The nn4 model is implemented using Torch, and output 128 measurement of an aligned face as an input.

 ##### AlexNet

 ##### VGG

 #### Which classifier to chose ?

+##### Training the classifier

+As our initial dataset of pictures is predicted to be significantly small, *data augmentation* seems necessary in order to perform an efficient training of the classifier.
+An image is previously passed through e first stage of our pipeline, which detect, align and extract a face from an image.
+It is then fed to the CNN which will output the 128 face measurements, to be stored.
+Following the result of every image used for the training, we use the generated set of label and value in order to train the classifier.

+Data augmentation consists in generating a subsequent subset of images from a smaller set.
+One mistake to avoid when performing data augmentation is to not fall into useless techniques.
+For instance, it is not very necessary to rotate a face picture by 180 degrees for us, knowing that all our inputs are already aligned pictures.
+However, flipping, tilting and applying a gaussian blur to the pictures would seem necessary and logical and would allow us to multiply our dataset by a minimum factor of 2.
+From a small set of 20 pictures, a minimum of 40 sub pictures are to be obtained.